osuuj/nokia-city-data-analysis/client/features/contact/CONTACT_REFACTORING_PROGRESS.md

 ### Key Components:
 - ContactForm: A reusable form component with validation and error handling
 - ContactPage: A page component that integrates the form with a layout
+- ContactFormSkeleton: A loading skeleton component for the contact form
+- ContactErrorBoundary: An error boundary component for handling errors

 ### Data Management:
 - Uses React Query for data fetching and caching
 - Implements form state management with TypeScript
 - Provides validation and error handling
+- Includes a robust API client with retry logic and caching

 ## Completed Tasks ✅